MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-setthreadselectedcpusetmasks.md

 ms.date: 03/12/2021
 ms.topic: language-reference
 targetos: Windows
 description: Sets the selected CPU Sets assignment for the specified thread.
-This assignment overrides the process default assignment, if one is set. req.assembly: req.construct-type: function req.ddi-compliance:
+This assignment overrides the process default assignment, if one is set.
+(SetThreadSelectedCpuSetMasks) req.assembly: req.construct-type: function req.ddi-compliance: